 The Company takes shareholder feedback on its compensation programs very seriously.
-The Company appreciates that more than 84% of shares voting at the 2020 Annual Meeting of Shareholders approved the compensation of the named executive officers, as disclosed in the 2020 proxy statement.
-While the Compensation Committee views this as an indication that the Company has been generally effective in implementing its compensation philosophy and objectives, the Company acknowledges that this level of support is lower than that received in 2019.
-The Company believes this change was due, in large part, to one-time, discretionary bonuses received by certain executive officers in connection with the Company's merger and acquisition activities.
-Additional discussion of these types of bonuses, along with the Company's perspective regarding them, is included in the "Base Salary and Bonus" section below.
-The Company notes that, for 2020, no such bonuses were paid to executive officers.
-The Compensation Committee recognizes that executive pay practices and governance continue to evolve, and the Compensation Committee is committed to continually evaluating the Company's practices in this area, including through the use of advisors, to help ensure that they support the Company's overall strategic goals.
+The Company appreciates that more than 97% of shares voting at the 2021 Annual Meeting of Shareholders approved the compensation of the named executive officers, as disclosed in the 2021 proxy statement, and the Compensation Committee views this as an indication that the Company has been generally effective in implementing its compensation philosophy and objectives.
+Nevertheless, the Compensation Committee recognizes that executive pay practices and governance continue to evolve, and the Compensation Committee is committed to continually evaluating the Company's practices in this area, including through the use of advisors, to help ensure that they support the Company's overall strategic goals.
 The four primary components of the executive compensation program are:

-- base salary and bonus,
+- · base salary and bonus,

-- non-equity incentives,
+- · non-equity incentives,

-- equity incentives, and
+- · equity incentives, and

-- benefits.
+- · benefits.